Skip to content

 return self.data.pop()

-def remove(self, element: T) -> None:
+def remove(self, value: T) -> None:

 def symmetric_difference_update(self, other: _Setlike[T]) -> None: